Aetherinox/proteus-git/README.md

 <br />

 ## Usage
-Download the `proteus-git.sh`.
+Download `proteus-git.sh`
 ```shell
 wget "https://raw.githubusercontent.com/Aetherinox/proteus-git/main/proteus-git.sh"
 ```

-Set the `proteus-git.sh` to be executable
+Set `proteus-git.sh` to be executable

 ```shell
 sudo chmod +x proteus-git.sh
 ```

-Then run the script:
+Run the script
 ```shell
 ./proteus-git.sh
 ```

 <br />

-Once the script is ran for the first time, a `bin` file will be created in `/home/$USER/bin/proteus-git` and another file in `/etc/profile.d/proteus-git.sh`.
-This allows you to execute the proteus git app from any folder via:
+On first run a `bin` file will be created in `/home/$USER/bin/proteus-git` and another file at `/etc/profile.d/proteus-git.sh`.
+This allows you to execute the proteus-git app from any folder by using:
 ```shell
 proteus-git
 ```